cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 The system regularly collects statistics on all of a table's columns.
 Newly-created non-expression indexes can immediately use these statistics to determine an index's usefulness.
 For new expression indexes, you must run [ANALYZE](/docs/sql-statements/sql-statement-analyze.md) to generate statistics for these indexes.

-For most index methods, the speed of creating an index is dependent on the setting of [maintenance_work_mem](../config_params/guc-list.html#maintenance_work_mem).
+For most index methods, the speed of creating an index is dependent on the setting of `maintenance_work_mem`.
 Larger values will reduce the time needed for index creation, so long as you don't make it larger than the amount of memory really available, which would drive the machine into swapping.

 `bitmap` indexes perform best for columns that have between 100 and 100,000 distinct values.
 For a column with more than 100,000 distinct values, the performance and space efficiency of a bitmap index decline.
 The size of a bitmap index is proportional to the number of rows in the table times the number of distinct values in the indexed column.